LoyolaChicagoCS/gradhandbook/source/general.rst

 Conference Presentations and Travel Funding
 -----------------------------------------------

-Presentation of conference papers is an important part of students’ professional development, and PhD students in particular should aim to give at least two papers during their graduate careers—preferably including professional and not just graduate-student conferences.
+Presentation of conference papers is an important part of students’ professional development, and MS CS students workking on thesis in particular should aim to give at least two papers during their graduate careers—preferably including professional and not just graduate-student conferences.

 Each semester the Graduate School has funds to support graduate student travel for the purpose of presenting papers or chairing sessions at conferences.
 Since funds are limited, students should apply immediately upon acceptance of their papers or sessions.
 (Forms are available at http://www.luc.edu/gradschool/servicesandresources_forms.shtml).
 The Department supplements these funds when the Graduate School’s funds are exhausted or when a student is presenting a paper at a second conference within one academic year.
 (Department forms are available on the Graduate Programs website http://luc.edu/english/links.shtml.)
 The Department also has funding for attending summer seminars or conducting dissertation research at a research library outside Chicago.
 These are competitive awards offered each semester.
 The current subvention from the Graduate School for travel is $400.
 Departmental travel support, which is funded primarily from the EGSA Student Activities budget, is likely to provide a much lower level of sponsorship.
 Research awards are provided through the Department’s Gravett-Tuma fund and are around $500 (depending on the number of awards and the funds available).